 This course provides students with strategies and skills for having a successful learning experience.
-Students learn to read and comprehend increasingly difficult texts in a variety of genres, think more deeply and critically about issues and ideas presented in these text and respond to them in writing with increasing fluency, confidence and clarity.
-(ENGL009 does not meet the general education English requirement.)
+Students learn to read and comprehend increasingly difficult texts in a variety of genres, think more deeply and critically about issues and ideas presented in these text and respond to them writing with increasing in fluency. confidence and clarity.
+(ENGL009 does not general education meet the English requirement.)